Cass County, Missouri

-Cass County is a county located in the western part of the U.S. state of Missouri and is part of the Kansas City metropolitan area.
+Cass County is located in the western part of the U.S. state of Missouri and is part of the Kansas City metropolitan area.
 As of the 2020 census, the population was 107,824.
-Its county seat is Harrisonville, however the county contains a portion of Kansas City, Missouri.
+Its county seat is Harrisonville; however, the county contains a portion of Kansas City, Missouri.
 The county was organized in 1835 as Van Buren County, but was renamed in 1849 after U.S. Senator Lewis Cass of Michigan, who later became a presidential candidate.

 History

 The Harrisonville area was long inhabited by speakers of the Dhegihan Siouan-language family: The Osage, Quapaw, Omaha, Ponca and Kansa tribes make up this sub-group.
 The Kansa tribal range extended southward from the Kansas-Missouri River junction as far as the northern edge of present-day Bates County, Missouri, taking in the sites of modern Pleasant Hill, Garden City, Archie and Drexel.
 On their southeastern border they were neighbors of the Osage.
 There is no evidence that either of these tribes ever had a truly permanent settlement in the territory of Cass County.

 Other historical tribes in the area were reportedly Shawnee and Lenape (aka Delaware), whose tribes spoke related Algonquian languages.
 The Lenape had been pushed to the Midwest from their territory along the mid-Atlantic coast by continuous white encroachment.

 In 1818 the United States had granted land to the Lenape in southern Missouri Territory, but they were forced to cede it back in 1825, after Missouri became a state.
 At that time, they were removed to a reservation in Kansas.
 Other Lenape had previously migrated south to Texas, seeking refuge in what was still Mexican territory after it gained independence from Spain.
-Those who remained in the Harrisonville area were close relatives of the Sauk, Fox and Kickapoo tribes.
+Those who remained in the Harrisonville area were close relatives of the Sauk, Meskwaki and Kickapoo tribes.

 The early camp meetings held by European-American settlers southwest of Harrisonville often attracted as many as 500 Indians, in addition to Europeans.
 They seemed to enjoy the enthusiastic religious services, accompanied by hymn singing and socializing, as much as the white settlers did.

 The first European-American settler on the site of modern Harrisonville was James Lackey in 1830.
 Other early settlers were Humphrey Hunt, John Blythe, and Dr. Joseph Hudspeth.
 Lackey was considered a "squatter," as he built a cabin and enclosed a small field on the tract of public land taken to establish the county seat.